 My Cavan Girl is a popular Irish ballad that has been performed by many of the best folk singers in the country.
 While many famous Irish songs are based on fictional romances, the lyrics to this song were inspired by a true love story.

 Originally from Killeshandra (Co.
 Cavan), Michael Woods was only 17-years-old and had just arrived in New York City that day when he met Rita Munday.
-He felt an instant connection to Rita, who coincidentally was from down the road in Belturbet, Co.
+He felt an instant connection to Rita, who coincidentally was from just down the road in Belturbet, Co.
 Cavan.
-The couple went on to marry and move back to Ireland where they had five children.
+The couple had to go across the ocean to find each other, but they went on to marry and move back to Ireland where they had five children.

 My Cavan Girl Lyrics